Hangover House: Owners

 Located at 31172 Ceanothus Drive, the house was then sold in December 2011 for $3.2 million.
 The buyer, a local resident, paid $2.4 million for the house and $800,000 for an adjacent lot.
-It was estimated it would take $500,000 to restore the house, as the rebar used in the ferroconcrete structure had rusted.
+It was estimated it would take $500,000 to restore the house, as the rebar used in the ferro-concrete structure had rusted.
 As of April 2012, construction was underway to rehabilitate the building after much neglect had resulted in severe structural deterioration, although work was held up by preservationist disputes.

 The City of Laguna Beach has determined the property is eligible for the National Register in its General Plan.